raytiley/raytiley.github.com/_posts/2016-02-09-ember-onerror-troll.markdown

 I now had a solid explanation for why the test would always fail after it failed the first time.
 One of the tests in our suite was changing the test environment so that the broken test could pass.
 If I ran the test in isolation it would fail, because the other test that was changing the environment hadn't run.
 QUnit, seeing this failure, would now run the test first, before any tests that could alter the environment.

 My next breakthrough came from good old `Console`.
-Keeping the console open during the full test suite I noticed that there were errors being logged and the messages were the same as when the test should of failed.
+Keeping the console open during the full test suite I noticed that there were errors being logged and the messages were the same as when the test should have failed.
 A useful tip is that you can click the links of the filename / line numbers in console messages to navigate to source code where that message was logged.

 ![Console Links](/images/console.png)